LION DANCE

 • Never exit a building facing outward.
 Always exit backwards.
 If a lion turns their back before leaving, then the evil spirits might come back.

 • Never perform in a lion that hasn't been awakened / given a spirit / gone through the dotting ceremony.
 This is when a dot of red paint is put on each eye, the mirror, back of the horn, ears, tongue, feet, back, and tail.
 Here is a good succinct video of the ceremony.
+Or if you want to follow instructions, you can jump to the Awakening A Lion section.
 This ceremony is also when a name is given to the lion.
 It doesn't have to be a Chinese name; my favorite name for a lion I used was Mr. Sparkle lol.

 • Never touch the mirror or horn of a lion, unless it's during the awakening ceremony.
 This affects the lion's ability to scare bad spirits away.